 The easiest way to find out is to get in touch for free on 0800 234 6438 – your call will be taken by a legal adviser who will have the training and expertise to be able to let you know whether you could make a case.
 They’ll do this by asking questions about your experience, but don’t worry they’ll never ask anything that they don’t need to know the answer to.

 Internal injuries can affect any of the internal organs or inner-workings of the body, so the types of injuries are wide and varied.

 Unfortunately, because of the serious nature of accidents which cause internal damage, you might even have suffered from multiple injuries, such as broken bones.

 All internal injuries fall into one of the following two categories:

-We can help you make a claim for most types of internal injury, as long as it happened in the last three years and was somebody else’s fault.
+A solicitor can help you make a claim for most types of internal injury, as long as it happened in the last three years and was somebody else’s fault.

 Some examples of internal injuries we can help you with are:

 Although some internal injuries are genuinely unavoidable, your injury might have happened because someone else failed to follow proper safety regulations, or acted recklessly.

 For example, internal injuries can often be caused by road accidents – which may include drivers of cars, passengers, motorcyclists, cyclists or pedestrians.
 The forces involved in a collision with another vehicle or object can cause internal damage, or debris from the wreckage can pierce the skin and cause a ‘penetrating trauma’.

 Accidents can also happen at work, especially if your employer has failed to keep you safe by providing you with the safety equipment or training you need.
 This risk is higher if you work with dangerous machinery, or are at risk of falling from height in your day-to-day work.